Maki-science/RaMPP/README.md

 its pristine counterpart.
 We performed a study on how the Raman spectra of a range of microplastic particles were investigated.Those have created the so-called plastisphere.
-A surrounding layer of microorganism-born biomolecules like, for example, carrotinoids.
+A surrounding layer of microorganism-born biomolecules like, for example, carrotenoids.
 The corresponding study can be found [here (TODO)](maki-science.org) for further reading.